communitiesuk/Tutorials/getmps.md

     )
 )
 ```
 This gives us a list of dataframes, one for each page.
-Because they all have the same columns in, we can combine them together using `bind_rows`.
+Because they all have the same columns in, we can combine them together using `rbind`.
+Unfortunately `rbind` doesn't like its arguments to be in a list, but we can fix this by using `do.call()`.
+This is a very base R approach, and in tidyverse, `do.call("rbind", )` has been replaced by `bind_rows()`.

 Looking at the data, many of the rows appear multiple times.
 This is because the data is actually by ward, we simply didn't ask the API for the ward columns.
 We only want unique, rows, and thus we can use `unique()` to remove repeats, giving us